Skip to main content

 When there is more than one cursor, the selected texts of each cursor will be copied to the cursor-specific clipboard.

-This action pastes the content from the clipboard (either the system clipboard or cursor-specific clipboard) after/before the current selection.
+This action pastes the content from the clipboard, next to the current selection.

 Notes: